sajjadGG/book-python/stdlib/serialization/json.rst

 Python Object to JSON
 =====================
+Encoding nested objects with relations to JSON:

 .. code-block:: python
-    :caption: Encoding nested objects with relations to JSON

     import json
     from dataclasses import dataclass